 UM-Flint will pay full undergraduate tuition and mandatory university fees to students who:

-- Incoming students (first-year and transfer) must have a 3.5 GPA
+- Incoming students (first-year) must have a 3.5 GPA

 - Continuing UM-Flint students will need a minimum 3.0 GPA